SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Tsukasa spell card laser bounce bug is fixed
  - Yachie laser cancel bug is fixed
  - Laser count is capped at 150 to prevent Hisami crashing the game
+ - Zanmu skill bug preventing spirits to spawn is fixed
  - Achievement 21 can be obtained